BiStormLLC/SLUG/README.md

 # SLUG
 Service Levels Under Guest: RESTful routing access to execute Linux shell scripts

+## Note: Both of the DockerHub images, SLUG PHP (bistormllc/slug:latest) and SLUG NGINX (bistormllc/slug:nginx) are built from Dockerfiles contained in this repository.
+You can modify these Dockerfile build instructions to copy your scripts into the Alpine-based Docker image during a build.
+Use these images to run your own customized SLUG service environment, without the need to copy your scripts from another location.

 ## Use Cases
 1. Host a service shortcut that curls an outside vendor's API and returns a JSON response.
 2. Access Linux command-line environment tools on SLUG without needing to install them on your production server